COTSWOLD WAY RELAY – RULES updated to 2024

 - Each stage will have a cut off time, shown in the Schedule, which will be the maximum time applied to a runner who finishes that stage.

-- If a team does not have runner for a stage the No Runner Time shown for the respective stage in the Schedule will apply.
+- If a team does not have runner for a stage the Cut off Time plus 15 minutes will apply.

 - The route will adhere strictly to the Cotswold Way unless otherwise indicated in the guidelines / website or by the Start Marshal.